AMSP-04/NETN-LOG/NETN-LOG.md

 Military logistics is the discipline of planning and carrying out the movement and maintenance of military forces including storage, distribution, maintenance and transportation of materiel.

-The NATO Education and Training Network Logistics Module (NETN LOG) is a specification of how to model logistics services in a federated distributed simulation.
+The NATO Education and Training Network Logistics Module (NETN-LOG) is a specification of how to model logistics services in a federated distributed simulation.

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
 A Federation Object Model (FOM) Module specifies how data is represented and exchanged in the federation.
 The NETN-LOG FOM module is available as an XML file for use in HLA based federations.